ShivamSoni1995/Linux-troubleshooting/README.md

-🔧 Activity Title: "Web App is Down – Troubleshoot and Fix" 🧩 Scenario
+🔧 "Web App is Down – Troubleshoot and Fix"
+🧩 Scenario

 You are the on-call DevOps engineer.
 A monitoring alert has just reported that the web application is not reachable.
 Your task is to SSH into the server and troubleshoot the root cause using shell commands.